Updated: Jul 30

 NOBO Hike.
 Three people.

 This was a tough hike.
 The mileage per day was only a little bit aggressive.
 Coupled with the altitude changes, and the humidity in the Smoky Mountain National Forest, this became a very challenging hike.
-This was a NOBO hike, group of three (me, my college friend Andy, and a third).
+This was a NOBO hike, group of three (me, my college friend Andy, and Marc).
 This hike included over 9,000 feet of climbing due to the elevation changes throughout.
 Not much scenery on this stretch of the AT.
 We spent the majority of our time in the trees.

 Water sources were located exactly where the AT trail maps indicated.
 It had been a wet summer.